Wacker process: Markovnikov addition

-The oxidation of terminal olefins generally provide the Markovnikov ketone product, however in cases where substrate favors the aldehyde (discussed below), different ligands can be used to enforce the Markovnikov regioselectivity.
-The use of sparteine as a ligand (Figure 2, A) favors nucleopalladation at the terminal carbon to minimize steric interaction between the palladium complex and substrate.
-The Quinox-ligated palladium catalyst is used to favor ketone formation when substrate contains a directing group (Figure 2, B).
+The oxidation of terminal olefins generally provide the Markovnikov ketone product.
+In rare cases where substrate favors the aldehyde (discussed below), different ligands can be used to enforce Markovnikov regioselectivity.
+Sparteine (Figure 2, A) favors nucleopalladation at the terminal carbon to minimize steric interaction between the palladium complex and substrate.
+Quinox (Figure 2, B) favors ketone formation when the substrate contains a directing group.
 When such substrate bind to Pd(Quinox)(OOtBu), this complex is coordinately saturated which prevents the binding of the directing group, and results in formation of the Markovnikov product.
 The efficiency of this ligand is also attributed to its electronic property, where anionic TBHP prefers to bind trans to the oxazoline and olefin coordinate trans to the quinoline.

 Anti-Markovnikov addition

 The anti-Markovnikov addition selectivity to aldehyde can be achieved through exploiting inherent stereoelectronics of the substrate.
 Placement of directing group at homo-allylic (i.e. Figure 3, A) and allylic position (i.e. Figure 3, B) to the terminal olefin favors the anti-Markovnikov aldehyde product, which suggests that in the catalytic cycle the directing group chelates to the palladium complex such that water attacks at the anti-Markovnikov carbon to generate the more thermodynamically stable palladacycle.
 Anti-Markovnikov selectivity is also observed in styrenyl substrates (i.e. Figure 3, C), presumably via η4-palladium-styrene complex after water attacks anti-Markovnikov.
 More examples of substrate-controlled, anti-Markovnikov Tsuji-Wacker Oxidation of olefins are given in reviews by Namboothiri, Feringa, and Muzart.

 Grubbs and co-workers paved way for anti-Markovnikov oxidation of stereoelectronically unbiased terminal olefins, through the use of palladium-nitrite system (Figure 2, D).
 In his system, the terminal olefin was oxidized to the aldehyde with high selectivity through a catalyst-control pathway.
 The mechanism is under investigation, however evidence suggests it goes through a nitrite radical adds into the terminal carbon to generate the more thermodynamically stable, secondary radical.
 Grubbs expanded this methodology to more complex, unbiased olefins.